Notable Oregonians: Gus Van Sant - Filmmaker, Director

 He released Last Days in 2005 as the final piece of what he referred to as his "Death Trilogy," (along with Gerry and Elephant).
 Last Days is a fictionalized account of what happened to Kurt Cobain, the leader of the rock band Nirvana, in the days leading up to his death.
 Van Sant's film Paranoid Park, released in 2007 was honored at the Cannes Film Festival, which also recognized his body of work.
 Van Sant's Oscar-nominated 2008 film, Milk, explores the 1978 assassinations of San Francisco politicians Harvey Milk and George Moscone.

-Van Sant's 2012 film, Promised Land, stars Matt Damon, Frances McDormand, and John Krasinski.
-His mystery film, Sea of Trees, starring Matthew McConaughey and set in Japan, was set for a 2015 release.
+Van Sant's film, Promised Land, starring Matt Damon, Frances McDormand, and John Krasinski, was released in 2012.
+His mystery film, Sea of Trees, starring Matthew McConaughey and set in Japan, was released in 2015.